pjaskulski/scans-and-transcriptions/README.md

 GEMINI_API_KEY=your_key_here
 ```

-**Prompts**: The content of the instructions for the AI model should be located in .txt files in the ../prompt/ subdirectory.
+**Prompts**: The content of the instructions for the AI model (prompts) should be located in .txt files in the ../prompt/ subdirectory.
+This directory already contains sample prompts.

-**Settings**: The application stores preferences (font size, reader language) in the config.json file.
+**Settings**: The application stores preferences (font size, TTS reader language) in the config.json file.
 You can also save your API key in the ‘api_key’ field in this file.
 The application first looks for the GEMINI_API_KEY environment variable, and if it is not found, it tries to load the key from the config.json file.